Perotti, Brevis commemoratio vitae M. Valerii Martialis

 The piece shows the characteristic orthography of Perotti (although the possibility of interference by the scribe of the Urbinas must be kept in mind):

 In many of these cases we may discern a fleeting influence of the volgare (with Plynius as a hypercorrection), even though Perotti always rationalizes his choices with a more or less plausible explanation.
-Also the word order monere simpliciter principes, which is not particularly felicitous because the postposition of the adverb, may reflect vernacular influence (Perotti's source, Servius in Aen.
+Also the word order monere simpliciter principes, which is not particularly felicitous because of the postposition of the adverb, may reflect vernacular influence (Perotti's source, Servius in Aen.
 10, 608, has simpliciter in anteposition, see note 6 below).

 The Life is transmitted in BAV Vrb. lat.
 301, the dedication copy of the Cornu copiae to the duke of Urbino, Federico of Montefeltro; the numerous imprints contain a certain amount of misprints, but no significant variants (discussion of the Vita in the early prints in Pade 2014b).
-The Urbinas ms. is written by an as yet unidentified scribe; the marginalia in our text are in Perotti's hand, who also corrected the text.
+The Urbinas ms. is written by an as yet unidentified scribe; the marginalia in our text are in Perotti's hand, who also corrected the text itself.
 The Urbinas has been recollated for this edition; where its texts diverges from Charlet's edition, I have given the reading of the Urbinas.
 Except for the use of capitals (which cannot always be recognized with certainty), u/v, and punctuation, I have maintained the orthography of the Urbinas.
 Information about variant readings of the printed editions can be found in the apparatus criticus of Charlet's edition.
 For reasons of convenience the chapter numbering is the same.
 The Life is discussed in Ramminger 2015.

 brevis commemoratio vitae m. valerii martialis